4 Things To Do After Receiving Your Chase Sapphire Reserve Card

 After receiving your Chase Sapphire Reserve card in the mail, keep the roadside assistance number (1-866-860-7978) stored in your mobile phone or in the glove box of your vehicle.
 You never know when you will need to take advantage of this benefit.

 The Chase Sapphire Reserve card is a fantastic product that offers a host of premium benefits.
-Most of the benefits are automatic and don’t require manual intervention to start taking advantage of them.
+Most of the Chase Sapphire Reserve benefits are automatic and don’t require manual intervention to start taking advantage of them.
 However, make sure to capitalize on these four benefits after receiving your new card.
-Get more information about this card and other travel rewards cards here.
+Click Here to get more information about this card.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.